Let a Springfield Irrevocable Trust Attorney Help You Plan Your Estate

 - Government Benefits Not Affected: High levels of personal assets can affect a person’s eligibility for certain government benefits such as Medicaid or SSI.
 However, assets properly placed in an irrevocable trust designed for this purpose could keep these assets from counting against you for purpose of qualifying for these and other needs-based government benefit programs.

-A well-qualified Springfield irrevocable trust attorney can guide you through your specific circumstances and determine whether a Missouri irrevocable trust is right for you.
+A well-qualified lawyer can guide you through your specific circumstances and determine whether a Missouri irrevocable trust is right for you.

-See How a Springfield Irrevocable Trust Attorney at LifeGen Law Group Can Help
+See How an Irrevocable Trust Attorney at LifeGen Law Group Can Help

 If you believe you may want to establish a Missouri irrevocable trust, speak with a Springfield irrevocable trust lawyer at LifeGen Law Group by calling (417) 233-4723.
 Irrevocable trusts can be effective options for asset protection, but only under certain circumstances and when the trust is properly established and funded.
 To gain the benefit of our legal guidance, contact us to schedule a free attorney consultation or request a consultation here.